 - You automatically become a seeder after the torrent is fully downloaded to your computer.
 It means that you don’t have to make any changes;

 - In case you move or delete the downloaded file from your computer, you will lose the ability to seed.
 In other words – you can, for example, watch the movie you’ve downloaded, but you shouldn’t move or delete it if you want to continue seeding it.

-We hope that you now know the basics of how to use torrents safely.
+We hope that you now know the basics of how to use torrents safely in 2021.
 Stick to TechNadu since numerous helpful torrent-oriented tutorials are on the way.
 As always, you can post a comment if you have any questions and we’ll try to respond as quickly as we can.